telerik/fiddler-jam-docs/portal/users.md

 The agent role comes with the following advantages and limitations:

 - The agent can access all logs that are added to the account workspace.
+Password-protected logs can only be accessed from an agent with knowledge of the password.
 - The agent can access logs not added to a workspace.
 - The agent can edit and remove logs added to the workspace.
 - The agent can add shared logs to a workspace.
 Logs added to a workspace will be accessible to all viewers.
-- Password-protected logs can only be accessed from an agent with knowledge of the password.
-- Logs shared with specific agents (based on the registered email) can only be accessed from that same explicitly listed agents.
+- Logs shared with specific agents (based on the registered email) can be accessed from all users with access to the workspace.